 Web tools can tell you all of these things.
 In some niches, outdoing your competition may be easy.
 For others, it may be a long haul—but with enough effort, it is always possible to outrank the competition through the persistent work of an experienced SEO agency.

-Once you understand where you stand relative to your competition with respect to SEO, you know your starting point.
+Once you understand where you stand relative to your competition regarding SEO, you know your starting point.

-KPIs that indicate positive or negative trends in SEO include:
+KPIs that show positive or negative trends in SEO include:

 There are proprietary web tools that offer aggregated metrics for SEO metrics like authority, relevance, trust, and spam.

-In addition, either at this stage or, preferably before you even define the KPIs for your SEO efforts, you may consider defining the budget you want to allocate to your SEO campaigns.
-Usually, what we have seen is that companies who dedicate a budget of $10,000-$20,000 a month reap the most benefits when it comes to overall visibility in Google search results.
+In addition, either at this stage or, preferably, before you even define the KPIs for your SEO efforts, you may define the budget you want to allocate to your SEO campaigns.
+Usually, what we have seen is that companies who dedicate a budget of $10,000-$20,000 a month reap the most benefits for overall visibility in Google search results.

 SEO is built on keywords.
 After all, there is no point in ranking for a keyword that does not indicate a warm prospect.
 To devise an effective SEO strategy, we must identify the keywords that warm prospects are likely to search and from which they are likely to convert.

 Consider—someone who searches “movers” might just be price shopping.
-“Movers who accept last-minute bookings” might indicate much more buyer intent.
+“Movers who accept last-minute bookings” might show much more buyer intent.

 Each primary keyword will be assigned a “Pillar Page” — a content-rich page specific to that keyword, with the intent that this specific page will rank highly for that keyword.
 How much content needs to go on the page?
 Preferably more content than your top competitor’s pillar page.
 With good technical SEO and backlinking, you stand an excellent chance of outstripping that competitor’s pillar page.

 Pillar pages are built around core keywords, sometimes called “short-head” keywords.
-These are your basic, one- or two-word keywords that relate to your organization in a general way.
+These are your basic, one- or two-word keywords that relate to your organization generally.

 We call this “cluster content” because it clusters around the pillar content as subtopics.
-Cluster content looks like a “mind-map,” springing off of the core keyword in the form of related keywords.
+Cluster content looks like a “mind-map,” springing off of the core keyword as related keywords.
 Planning cluster content around long-tail keywords will help build out your content strategy.